 READY for the RESULTS?

-Click HERE to go right to the State Contest results page!
+Click HERE right to the State Contest results page!

 Connecticut History Day is a program for students in grades 6-12 that encourages exploration of local, state, national, and world history.